-The next meeting will be held on May 2.
+The next meeting will be held on July 4.

-The next meeting will be held on May 2.
+The next meeting will be held on July 4.

 JK-FLOW (Japan-Korea Fluid Mechanics Online Workshop) is an online seminar series on a wide range of topics in fluid mechanics.
 By taking advantage of the fact that both JK communities are in the same time zone, we aim to build a platform promoting discussions and potential collaborations worldwide.
 We particularly encourage scientific discussion with a focus on early-stage researchers.